 Why would I need accident forgiveness?

-Accident forgiveness can provide you peace of mind that comes with premiums that stay the same after a first accident.
+Accident forgiveness can provide you peace of mind that comes with knowing your premiums will stay the same after your first accident.

 Insurance rate hikes after an accident can be huge depending on the amount of damage paid out on the claim.
 Even a small fender bender can affect your premiums, leaving you with higher payments for up to three years after an accident.